Best ISA rates - 1 year fixed

 Yes – you can open and subscribe to more than one fixed rate cash ISA within a single tax-year, so long as the amount you pay into these accounts doesn’t exceed your overall ISA allowance.

-With the average one-year fixed ISA paying 4.07% at the start of January 2025, you could earn £407 in interest if you deposited £10,000 in an account offering this rate.
+You could earn £396 in interest if you were to deposit £10,000 into one-year fixed ISA paying an average rate of 3.96% (recorded at the start of August 2025).
 This takes into consideration the impact of compound interest and is under the provision you don’t make any withdrawals or further additions.

-Naturally, you could earn more or less depending on the size of your deposit and the interest rate paid by a particular account; use our lump sum investment calculator to work out how much you could earn.
+Of course, you could earn more or less depending on the size of your deposit and the interest rate paid by a particular account; use our lump sum investment calculator to work out how much you could earn and our chart above to compare the best 1-yr fixed rate ISAs.

 The interest rate offered by a one-year fixed ISA is guaranteed to remain the same over the course of a 12-month term, so there is no need to worry about the rate dropping once you’ve opened the account.